exvim/exvim.github.io/index.md

 - Manage your project with `.exvim` setting file.
 - Update your project files by single command. (tags, cscope-db, search-index, makefile, ...)
-- Project files store in one place (in the folder `./.exvim.your_project_name/` under your project).
+- Project files stores in one place (in the folder `./.exvim.your_project_name/` under your project).
 - Load Vim-plugin on demand for different projects based on your `.exvim` settings.
 - Better management of plugin windows in Vim. (avoid multiple plugin windows mess up in Vim)
 - Browse and operate your project files and folders in project window.